 Being a perfectionist is a lot more than having a high bar or standard.
 It means that you lack the self-awareness to accept when enough is enough.
 Instead, you keep polishing and fixing and adjusting and then again and again and again.
 It’s not that things are not good enough; you have lost the grip of what good is.

 You need to let go.
 Nothing is perfect.
 In fact, the most imperfect thing of all is you not starting what you’ve set your mind to start.
+When you start before you’re ready, you are basically accepting your imperfections or even act despite them.

 Nothing is nor can it ever be perfect.
 Everything can be improved, including you.
 Focus on action, not perfection.